top of page

 +34 911 88 71 93

 This is the real Madrid.
-It is a great street for lunchtime or an evening tapas bar crawl and a fun place, mainly frequented by locals and a few tourists.
+It is an excellent street for lunchtime or an evening tapas bar crawl and a fun place mainly frequented by locals and a few tourists.

 You can follow us on -